Sam Lousi

-Samiuela "Sam" Lousi (born 20 July 1991) is a Tongan professional rugby footballer.
-He currently plays rugby union for the Scarlets after earlier being with the Hurricanes and the New South Wales Waratahs in Super Rugby.
-He has been capped for the Tonga national team.
-He previously played rugby league for the New Zealand Warriors.
-His usual playing position is Prop.
+Samiuela Lousi (born 20 July 1991) is a professional dual-code rugby player who plays as a lock for United Rugby Championship club Scarlets.
+Born in New Zealand, he represents Tonga at international level after qualifying on ancestry grounds.

-Family and early life
+Early life

 Lousi was born in Auckland, New Zealand.
 He is the younger brother of Sione Lousi who played international rugby league for Tonga.

 A Bay Roskill Vikings and Richmond Rovers junior, Lousi was educated at St Paul's College in Auckland.
 He played for the New Zealand Warriors Toyota Cup squad, being part of their grand final winning squads in 2010 and 2011.
 He finished his Toyota Cup career with 43 games and 11 tries.

 Lousi represented the Junior Kiwis rugby league team in 2010 and 2011.

-Career
+Club career

 Rugby league

-Lousi signed with Warriors until the end of the 2013 season and was the tallest and second heaviest player in the squad.
+Lousi signed with Warriors until the end of the 2013 season and was the tallest and heaviest player in the squad.
 He spent the 2012 season playing for the Auckland Vulcans in the NSW Cup before making his National Rugby League debut in round 20 as a last minute replacement for Steve Rapira, who suffered an injury in pre-match warm ups.
 Lousi had played a game for the Vulcans earlier in the day.

 Rugby union

 Lousi signed with the NSW Waratahs for the 2015 season but, after gaining four caps, he suffered a shoulder injury which ended his Super Rugby campaign.
 He joined the New South Wales Country Eagles team in the National Rugby Championship for the 2015 season.
 In 2016, he joined Sydney club Southern Districts.
 In 2019, he agreed to join Scarlets.
 In that same year he was selected to play for Tonga in the Rugby World Cup in Japan.
+Lousi was named the Scarlets' fans and players' player of the year in the 2021-22 season.
+He signed a contract extension with the Scarlets in April 2024.